pmiguelpinto90/ShiftDisplay/README.md

   `value`: is the value to save;
   can be of type int, long, float, double, char, char array or String object;
-  for text, valid characters are A-Z, a-z, 0-9, -, space.
+  for text, valid characters are 0-9 a-z A-Z - _ . ! ? " ' space.

   `alignment`: is the alignment of the value on the display;
   optional, constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;